simcap/rockverify/README.md

 ## What are we trying to solve?

-When we advertise on a website a file to be downloaded and the corresponding file fingerprint to be verified after download, we try to mitigate an in transit corruption of the file (it being malicious or not).
+When we advertise on a website a file to be downloaded and the corresponding file fingerprint to be verified after download, we try to mitigate an in transit corruption of the file or a man in the middle attack.

 Unfortunately, the fingerprint is not always a guarantee and can even add false confidence.

-Indeed, a motivated attacker that finds a way to replace maliciously the file on your servers will most likely not have extra difficulty replacing also the file fingerprint, therefore rendering your fingerprint verification silently useless.
+Indeed, a motivated attacker that finds a way to replace maliciously the file on your servers will have no difficulty replacing also the file fingerprint, therefore rendering your fingerprint verification silently useless.

-Here RockVerify allows to simply register your item on the blockchain anonymously, making it easily downloadable later on while removing the possibility of the attacker scenario above happening.
+Here RockVerify allows to simply register the fingerprints of the URL and content on the blockchain, making it easily downloadable later on while removing the possibility of the attacker scenario above happening.

 ## Register an entry on the blockchain